unibonn/htcondor-bonn/docs/README.md

 :bulb: This marks extra information, or things you may want to investigate to learn some more details.

+:question: This highlights a good point to ask questions if something is unclear.
+Of course, you can ask at any point!

 :leopard: This marks bonus tasks for those who are faster than their colleagues.

 :+1: Good practice.